Clothing Color and Birds

 In his book What the Robin Knows: How Birds Reveal the Secrets of the Natural World, Jon Young (no relation) explains how birds operate in a sensory world very different from humans.
 He says that your attitude and behavior toward birds is far more important than what you wear.
 I have copied a few paragraphs from his book that deal with the issue in more depth.

-Also, some people believe that how you wash your clothing can have more of an effect on what birds see than the color of the clothing.
-Birds can see in the UV (ultraviolet) spectrum, and it is possible that clothing washed in certain types of detergent can leave a sheen on the fabric that can be seen by birds but not by humans.
+Also, the detergents you use to wash your clothing can have more of an effect on what birds see than the color of the clothing.
+Birds can see in the UV (ultraviolet) spectrum, and it is possible that clothing washed in certain types of detergent can leave a sheen on the fabric that can be seen by birds, but not by humans.
+The United States military has guidelines for the types of detergent that can be used to wash Army Combat Uniforms and Airman Battle Uniforms.
+Washing uniforms in detergents with optical brighteners can make members of the military more easily detectable by night vision equipment and in a low-light environments.
 A video on YouTube shows laundry detergent under UV light.
 Clothing colors that seem bright to humans might not look bright to birds, and colors that seem dull to humans might be very noticeable to birds.